juliafan55/javascript-trivia/README.md

 ### Play the game
 1. Click the Start Game button.
-2. You only have 30 seconds to complete the questions - there are 5 total.
+2. You only have 30 seconds to complete the questions.
 3. If the question is answered correctly, 1 point will be added to the Total Score and background will turn green.
 4. If the question is answered incorrectly, nothing will be added to the Total Score and background will turn red.
 5. If time runs out before you complete all the questions you'll be brought to the End Page with Total Score and Restart button.